mnieber/dodo-commands/doc/configuration.rst

 Configuration files
 *******************

-Once you have activated a project such as FooBar with :code:`$(dodo-activate FooBar)`, you will continue to work with that project's configuration file and set of command scripts.
+Once you have activated a project such as FooBar with :code:`$(dodo activate FooBar)`, you will continue to work with that project's configuration file and set of command scripts.

 Configuration files
 ===================